nakulmitra/java-interview-questions/README.md

 System.out.println(max); // Output: 47
 ```

-### How do you convert a list of strings to uppercase using Stream API?
+### How do we convert a list of strings to uppercase using Stream API?

 ```java
 List<String> names = List.of("Akshay", "doe", "Aman");